 In 1981 two Harvard professors, Roger Fisher and William Ury, joined forces with Bruce Patton to consolidate the findings from years of research into ‘win-win negotiations’ resulting in their now famous book ‘Getting to Yes’ .
 This standard reference source for good negotiation has now been translated into over 30 languages and has sold millions of copies.
 It has long since proven its usefulness as a basis for successful conflict resolution in thousands of cases – from international politics, through various fields of economic life, right up into domestic disputes within families.

 At Harvard University there is no single theory of negotiation.
 On the contrary: the myriad of issues that arise from questions of how best to deal with opposing interests, and how to conduct these opposing interests towards results that are beneficial for all concerned, has engaged researchers across all disciplines for many years, not only at Harvard.
-Among all these various conceptual approaches, one concept has especially achieved international renown: the so called “Harvard-Concept".
+Among all these various conceptual approaches, “Harvard-Concept" has especially achieved international renown.